EvanDaley/EvanDaley/README.md

 ### Hi there, I am Evan!

-I'm an experienced developer, leader and architect, working remotely from the Pacific Northwest.
+I'm an experienced developer, leader and architect working remotely from the Pacific Northwest.

 Recently, I've had the privilege of working for a few really cool tech companies:
 At